zzzprojects/docs/learnentityframeworkcore.com/pages/saving/cascade-delete.md

 For the basic entity delete workflow, see [Deleting Data](/saving/deleting-data).

-For more about how EF Core persists tracked changes, see [SaveChanges](/saving/save-changes).
+For a general overview of saving tracked changes, see [SaveChanges](/saving/save-changes).

+For a deeper step-by-step explanation of what EF Core does internally when changes are saved, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 For more about relationship configuration, see [One-to-Many Relationship Configuration](/configuration/one-to-many-relationship-configuration).